reasoncorp/dossier/README.markdown

 ## Basic Reports

-In your app, create report classes under `app/reports`, `Report` as the end of the class name.
+In your app, create report classes under `app/reports`, with `Report` as the end of the class name.
 Define a `sql` method that returns the sql string to be sent to the database.

 For example: